erickpaulus/vm-docker-container/README.md

 - Start, stop, and manage individual containers.
 - Pull images from Docker Hub.
 - Use the Docker CLI (like docker run, docker build, docker pull, etc.).

+In the second command, we remove podman first.
+The reason is that  Docker and podman has similar function.
+They can be crashed if we install both of them.

 ```bash
 sudo dnf install -y dnf-utils device-mapper-persistent-data lvm2
 sudo dnf remove -y podman buildah